 Subscription-Based Information Technology Arrangements (subscription): The Department has noncancelable subscriptions for various right to use information technology (IT) hardware and software.
 These subscriptions are contractual agreements that convey control of the right to use another party's IT software, alone or in combination with tangible capital assets, as specified in the contract for a minimum period of greater than one year, in an exchange or exchange-like transaction.
-The Department initially records subscription assets at the initial measurement of the subscription liability, which is measured at the present value of payments expected to be made during the term of the subscription, plus any contract prepayments made for future periods and any capitalizable initial implementation costs.
-Subsequently, the subscription liabilities with an initial value of \$100,000 or more.
+The Department initially records subscription assets at the initial measurement of the subscription liability, which is measured at the present value of payments expected to be made during the term of the subscription, plus any contract prepayments made for future periods, and any capitalizable initial implementation costs.
+Subsequently, the subscription liability is reduced by the principal portion of payments made.
+The Department recognizes subscription liabilities with an initial value of \$100,000 or more.
 Subscription assets are amortized on a straight-line basis over the shorter of the subscription term or the useful life of the underlying subscription asset.
 Key estimates and judgments related to subscriptions include how the Department determines the discount rate used for the present value of expected subscription payments, subscription term, and subscription payments.
 As interest rates are not explicitly stated in most subscription contracts, the Department used its estimated incremental borrowing rate as the discount rate for subscriptions.
+Capitalizable initial implementation costs incurred prior to the commencement date are recognized as noncurrent prepaid assets.

 Current note payable: For the 2023-2024 biennium, the State Auditor is authorized by Wyoming Statute 9-1-418 to borrow from the legislative stabilization reserve account an amount not to exceed \$100 million at any one time to meet the obligations of the Department.
-This statute requires an interest rate on the unpaid balance equal to the rate of return earned on the legislative stabilization reserve account in the previous fiscal year.
-As of September 30, 2023, there are no amounts borrowed under this authority for the Department.
+This Statute requires an interest rate on the unpaid balance equal to the rate of return earned on the legislative stabilization reserve account in the previous fiscal year.
+As of September 30, 2024, there are no amounts borrowed under this authority for the Department.

 Long-term debt: The Department issued long-term debt through a lease purchase agreement during 2013.
 The long-term debt was used to upgrade the Department's facilities and make them more energy efficient.

 In 2014, the Department issued long-term debt for the second phase of the energy efficiency upgrade project to upgrade buildings and roadway assets.
 The money saved on the utility bills, as a result of the upgrades, is anticipated to cover the costs of the debt service.
 The lease purchase agreement will be paid over a 15-year schedule which started in November 2015.

 Unavailable revenue: Governmental funds report unavailable revenues as deferred inflows of resources in connection with receivables for revenues not considered available to meet current obligations.
-Unavailable revenue reported in the Governmental Funds Balance Sheet represents fuel taxes receivable not available to meet current obligations.
+Unavailable revenue reported in the Governmental Funds Balance Sheet represents fuel taxes and grants receivable not available to meet current obligations.